 Eligibility overview: Residents are eligible if they are parents/caretakers, children, pregnant, elderly, disabled or eligible under the Breast and Cervical Cancer Early Detection Program.
 The state did not expand Medicaid to cover all needy adults.

-How to apply: You can apply online on the state’s Department of Health website.
+How to apply for Wyoming Medicaid: You can apply online on the state’s Department of Health website.

 Other notable programs: Medicare Savings program; Pregnant by Choice, which provides family-planning services to women making up to 159% of the FPL; Nursing Home/Assisted Living care.

-If you don't qualify for a special enrollment period or can't find affordable health care on your marketplace during open enrollment, you still have a few back-up options.
-These include:
+If you can't find affordable health care on your marketplace during open enrollment, you have a few back-up options.

 You can learn more about these health insurance alternatives here.